simple-login/website/content/blog/threat-models-how-to-establish-one-to-protect-your-privacy.md

 ---

 ### What is a threat model?
 First, the essential question.
-What is that thing? **A threat model allows you to precisely know what you are trying to protect yourself from when putting measures in place regarding your privacy**.
+What is that thing? **A threat model allows you to precisely know what you are trying to protect yourself from** when putting measures in place regarding your privacy.

 Hesitating between using [Tor](https://torproject.org) or a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network)?
 A threat model will help you decide which option is the best one for you.
 In this example, you would say, "well, it's obviously Tor!
 What is this guy thinking?", which is a fair point.
 In terms of privacy and security, Tor is ideal.
 However, that doesn't necessarily mean everyone should use it.
 The user experience is pretty bad compared to VPNs, a lot of websites request captchas when using Tor, and the connection is slower on average than when using a VPN.